 Are you sowing seeds in your garden?
 Want to know where to source certified organic, heirloom and open-pollinated seeds?
 Dig in to learn more about the different types of seeds and where to source them.

-These seeds will produce plants that are ‘true-to-type’ (or have the same characteristics as the parent) and more importantly, will enable you to save seed from the plants you grow.
+These seeds will produce plants that are ‘true-to-type.’
+This just means the plants grown from these seeds will have the same characteristics as the parent.
+More importantly, you will be able to save seed from the plants you grow.

 Seed Saving Terminology – What does it all mean?